 Anything else on top of this is just an added bonus, such as the next section of this blog.
 The Requirement 1 planning sheet is not a must do but it really is worthwhile if you do have the time.
 You could also draft some standard recommendations for Requirement 2 or 3.
 I have included a photo of a some I had made below for Beal.

 Given the above bullet points, I think you should not need to spend more than a few days on preparing for the ACA Case Study exam outside of college.
 It is very skills based in terms of how you structure and write your report.
-Many of the marks are going to be in the real exam so through practise, you should get better at knowing how to pull this out and where to include it in your report.
+Many of the marks are going to be in the real exam so through practice, you should get better at knowing how to pull this out and where to include it in your report.

 ACA Simplified/Paradigm Shift Mock Exams

 Many of you have probably heard of the ACA Simplified or newly named Paradigm Shift ACA Case Study mock exam pack.
 I did actually get these for my ACA Case Study exam, where I was given five mock exams.
 It definitely was not needed to pass but I do think it helped.
-I did not practise any of these but did read through the mark schemes, understood the calculation workings and took these into the exam with me.
+I did not practice any of these but did read through the mark schemes, understood the calculation workings and took these into the exam with me.
 Given there are so many mocks, I made a quick reference guide for each mock so I could easily identify the relevant mock.

 The reason I wanted the mocks is because I found for my case study Beal that the Requirement 2 and 3 calculations were quite difficult.
 In all honesty, even though I love Maths and know I am good at it, I did always find these tricky.
 These mock exams give examples of potential calculations that could come up as well as model appendices to address these.
 The mocks were therefore helpful in this sense.